meshery/meshery/docs/pages/guides/meshery-metrics.md

-In order for Meshery to gain access to grafana and prometheus, their network ports need to be exposed.
+In order for Meshery to gain access to Grafana and Prometheus, their network ports need to be exposed.

 **1) Get minikube ip**

-Get Minikube ip by executed below command.
+Retreive the IP address of your Minikube cluster by executing:

 ```
     $minikube ip
     o/p: 172.17.0.2
 ```

-<i>Note: Here Istio is installed in `istio-system` name space and `productpage` sample app is installed in `book-info` name space.
+<i>Note: Istio is installed in `istio-system` namespace and the "BookInfo" sample app is installed in `book-info` namespace.
 </i>

-**2)Expose Prometheus service**
+**2) Expose Prometheus service**

-a)By default  `prometheus`  spec type is configured to `ClusterIP`  you can change it to `NodePort` using below command.
+a) By default  `prometheus`  spec type is configured to `ClusterIP`.
+You can change it to `NodePort` by executing:

 ```
 $kubectl patch svc prometheus -p '{"spec": {"type": "NodePort"}}' -n istio-system
 ```

-b)Get NodePort of `prometheus` service using below command
+b) Get NodePort of `prometheus` service by executing:

 ```
 $kubectl describe services prometheus -n istio-system|grep NodePort